refinedev/refine/documentation/docs/api-reference/mui/hooks/useDataGrid/index.md

 Use `pagination.mode` instead.
 :::

-> Default: `true`

 Determines whether to use server-side pagination or not.
+It is `true` by default.

 ```tsx
 useDataGrid({